pynt-io/pynt-newman/README.md

 You can use Pynt in the same way you use Newman, with Pynt you get both the functional and the security test results.

+For using Pynt API Security Testing using Docker, view https://github.com/pynt-io/pynt for more details.

 ## Prerequisites: